rtk-incubator/rtk-query/docs/api/fetchBaseQuery.md

 ### Setting the query string

-`fetchBaseQuery` provides a simple wrapper like you'd find elsewhere that converts an `object` to serialized query params for you.
+`fetchBaseQuery` provides a simple mechanism that converts an `object` to a serialized query string.
+If this doesn't suit your needs, you can always build your own querystring and set it in the `url`.

 ```ts
   endpoints: (builder) => ({